 If you are asking yourself what are the best probiotics for gut health, this is the article for you.

 Bacteria that reside in the digestive system can affect an individual.
-These are living microorganisms that contribute to the health of the host if taken in sufficient quantities, e.g. positively affect digestion and improve the immune system.
+These are living microorganism that contribute to the health of the host if taken in sufficient quantities, e.g. positively affect digestion and improve the immune system.